European shares edge higher after breakthrough in Merkel migration row

 Miner Glencore fell 8.5 percent after it said a unit was subpoenaed from the United States Department Of Justice.

-Societe Generale (SOGN.PA) was flat and Commerzbank (CBKG.DE) rose 0.4 percent after the latter agreed to sell its equity markets and commodities business (EMC) to the French bank.
+Societe Generale was flat and Commerzbank rose 0.4 percent after the latter agreed to sell its equity markets and commodities business (EMC) to the French bank.
+(Reporting by Julien Ponthus Editing by Raissa Kasolowsky)